pyrotechnist/French-learning-node/Note.md

 Elle n'a pas à parler. — She doesn't have to speak.
 On n'a pas à manger maintenant. — We don't have to eat right now.
 *To express "must not" in French, use a negation with devoir or il faut.*

+The possessive before a singular feminine noun is usually "ma", "ta", "sa" ("my", "you", "his/her").
+For example: "Sa voiture est rouge" = "His/Her car is red.").
+But when the possessive is placed before a singular feminine word starting with a vowel (ex: "ombre"), then you have to use the "masculine" form.
+For example: "Son ombre" (His/Her shadow), "Ton amie" (Your friend), "Mon ancienne maison" (My former house).